 Lastly, you may be wondering how many claims should be reviewed.
 The OIG has discussed this topic, but the recommendations were for physicians.
 While there is no specific guidance for ambulance services, the physician guidance offers a good path to follow.
 For physicians, it is suggested that five or more medical records per government payer receive an internal review.
 When looking prospectively at claims, ten trips per biller is a good target.
 In the early days of new hire billing, organizations often opt to perform a total review of all claims prepared as the biller moves along the learning curve.

 5 tips for making sure your audit process is successful

 For more on internal auditing with charts to help develop a good internal process, don’t miss the upcoming webinar on How to Do Your Own Internal Audit on June 19th!

-Maggie Adams is the president of EMS Financial Services, with over 25 years’ experience in the ambulance industry as a business owner and reimbursement and compliance consultant.
+Maggie Adams is the president of EMS Financial Services, with over 25 years’ experience as a business owner and reimbursement and compliance consultant.
 Known for a practical approach and winning presentation style, Maggie has worked with medical transportation providers and billing companies of all kinds to provide auditing services, assess their billing for best practices and support their billing and documentation training efforts.
-For more info, contact Maggie directly at email@example.com or visit www.ems-financial.com
+Contact Maggie at email@example.com or visit www.ems-financial.com.

 (3 min read) Using your software tools to maximize billing efforts during these difficult times may not be top of mind right now, but I ...